awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-scheduled-scaling.md

 + [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html) to delete a scheduled action\.

 **Note**
-When you configure scheduled actions in the console of the target service \(if supported by the service\), this automatically registers the resource as a scalable target with Application Auto Scaling\.
 For brevity, the examples in this guide illustrate CLI commands for a few of the services that integrate with Application Auto Scaling\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
-For a list of valid values for each option, see [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 ## Limitations<a name="scheduled-scaling-limitations"></a>